• Skip to main content

 Step 2: Fulfill continuing competency requirements

 Virginia offers multiple opportunities for meeting its continued competency requirements to renew your nursing license.
 A complete list can be found here.
-Most registered nurses choose to participate in either 15 contact hours of workshops, seminars, conferences or courses relevant to the practice of nursing and 640 hours of active practice or 30 contact hours of workshops, seminars, conferences or courses relevant to the practice of nursing.
+Most registered nurses choose to participate in either 15 contact hours of workshops, seminars, conferences along with 640 hours of active practice as a nurse, a board-approved refresher course in nursing, or 3 credit hours of post-licensure academic courses relevant to the practice of nursing.

 Incredible Health offers Virginia nurses free nursing CEUs that come with instant certificates of completion.
 Nurses are required to maintain original documentation of the completion of their continued competency requirements for two years following renewal and to provide the documentation within 30 days if requested.